junxit/us-congress-bills-113/metadata.md

 - 2013-07-31 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 158.
 - 2013-08-01 — Passed Senate without amendment by Unanimous Consent. (consideration: CR S6258-6259; text as passed Senate: CR S6259)
 - 2013-08-01 — Passed/agreed to in Senate: Passed Senate without amendment by Unanimous Consent.(consideration: CR S6258-6259; text as passed Senate: CR S6259)
+- 2013-08-02 — Message on Senate action sent to the House.
+- 2013-08-02 — Received in the House.
+- 2013-08-02 — Referred to the House Committee on Oversight and Government Reform.